michaeltelford/rack_cache/README.md

 ## Technical Overview

 - HTTP server built using the `rack` gem.
 - HTTP caching provided by the `rack-cache` gem.
+Since only static HTML is cached, *expiration* (not *validation*) caching is used.

-I tried finding a *form builder* but the results were either Rails specific or just poor; so instead I use `HEREDOCS` to template the HTML.
+- I tried finding a *form builder* but the results were either Rails specific or just poor; so instead I use `HEREDOCS` to template the HTML.
 It works (on a small project) but isn't ideal.

 ## Usage